Acute lymphoblastic leukemia (ALL)

 - Pinpoint red spots on the skin (petechiae)

-- Swollen glands (lymphadenopathy) in the neck, under arms, and groin
+- Swollen lymph nodes in the neck, under arms, and groin

 - Night sweats

-Note: These symptoms can occur with other conditions.
-Talk to the doctor about the meaning of specific symptoms.
+These symptoms can occur with other conditions.
+Talk to a health care provider about the meaning of specific symptoms.

 A physical exam may reveal the following:

 - Complete blood count (CBC), including white blood cell (WBC) count